techno-tim/techno-tim.github.io/_posts/2023-11-09-netbootxyz-tutorial.md

 MakeWinPEMedia /ISO C:\WinPE_amd64 C:\WinPE_amd64\WinPE_amd64.iso
 ```

-Then copy the contents of `WinPE_amd64.iso` to your `WinPE` folder
+Then copy the contents of `WinPE_amd64.iso` to your `WinPE` folder located at `C:\WinPE_amd64`

 Upload Windows PE to netboot.xyz container's `/assets/WinPE/x64/` folder (need to create folder first)

 Then you'll want to create an SMB share named `Windows` in your environment.
-You can create a Windows ISO by visiting [Microsoft's site](https://support.microsoft.com/en-us/windows/create-installation-media-for-windows-99a58364-8c02-206f-aa6f-40c3b507420d)
+You can create or download a Windows ISO by visiting [Microsoft's site](https://support.microsoft.com/en-us/windows/create-installation-media-for-windows-99a58364-8c02-206f-aa6f-40c3b507420d)

-Once you have created your Windows ISO, you can then extra the files to the root of the `Windows` share you just created above.
+Once you have created your Windows ISO, you can then extract the files to the root of the `Windows` share you just created above.

 Now we need to configure netboot.xyz